cajacko/project-journal/projects/writing.md

 ---

-### Current
+### 2019-08-27 - 2019-09-09

-[Shady Business](https://github.com/cajacko/writing/blob/shady-business/writing/shady-business.md) ⛱ A strange short fiction piece inspired by an improvised comedy scene I did in a show about recruiting people to provide shade.
+[Shady Business](https://github.com/cajacko/writing/blob/master/writing/shady-business.md) ⛱ A strange short fiction piece inspired by an improvised comedy scene I did in a show about recruiting people to provide shade.
 If that doesn't make sense, read the post and be more confused.

 ---